MyCollagenGlow

 Description

 Vitamin B12 influences the health of skin, hair, and nails.
 A deficiency or excess can cause skin disorders such as hyperpigmentation, eczema, or acne.
-It also promotes hair growth by improving microcirculation and oxygenation of the follicles.
+It also promotes hair growth by improving microcirculation.

 Brescoll J, Daveluy S. A review of vitamin B12 in dermatology.
 Am J Clin Dermatol.
 2015 Feb;16(1):27-33. doi: 10.1007/s40257-014- 0107-3.
 PMID: 25559140.